qasim90/rentready_flutter/README.md

 10. UI component tests (Widgets test in flutter)
 11. Solution in a public repository
 12. Meaningful readme.md in the repository root
+13. Setup build scripts in docker container (in docker branch)

+NOTE: Docker implementation is in "docker" branch and not on master.

 The application has been tested in iPhone envoirnment with Web and Android coming soon.
 Also since this is just a test and not a production app so I've taken the liberty of some shortcuts e.g. aggregating multiple tests, mocking in a non-fancy way etc. to save time.